Be Nice to Spiders Lesson Plan

 - Be Nice to Spiders by Margaret Bloy Grahm

-- assorted books about spiders (These might include identification guides, picture books, fact sheets or nature magazines and printouts from online.)
+- Assorted books about spiders (these might include identification guides, picture books, fact sheets, nature magazines, printouts from online, etc.)

 Set Up and Prepare